Black Uhuru: History

-In 2008, Simpson took on lead vocal duties, and in 2012 the group recorded a new album, As the World Turns, with guest appearances from Aterciopelados and Jarabe De Palo, although this was still unreleased a year later due to the master files getting corrupted.
+In 2008, Simpson took on lead vocal duties with Kaye Starh with interchangeable female vocals as they toured Brazil in 2010.
+With collaborative efforts from Kaye Starh, Duckie Simpson recorded the new album, As the World Turns, with guest appearances from Aterciopelados and Jarabe De Palo, although this was still unreleased a year later due to the mastering files configuration issues.
 A 25th Anniversary Edition DVD of their Live in London concert was released in June 2008.
-In 2011, the group now featuring Derrick "Duckie" Simpson, Andrew Bees, and Kaye Starr, toured the US for the first time since 2002.
-In 2014 Jojo Mac joined the group, and left in 2016 to continue her solo career.
-The band re-recorded all but one track of As the World Turns, which was eventually released in September 2018.
+Derrick "Duckie" Simpson, Andrew Bees, and Kaye Starh has been touring the US, Europe and North and South America and also the Caribbean performing at Moonsplash in Anguilla.